rpatterson/prunerr/README.rst

 install --user prunerr[ntfy]``.
-Prunerr reproduces `ntfy's "extra" dependencies`_ for the specific back-ends, so see those extras and add them for the back-ends you use when installing Prunerr, for example ``$ pip3 install --user prunerr[ntfy,pid,matrix]``. `The Docker container`_ extras that are currently working for that image's Python version.
+Prunerr reproduces `ntfy's "extra" dependencies`_ for the specific back-ends, so see those extras and add them for the back-ends you use when installing Prunerr, for example ``$ pip3 install --user prunerr[ntfy,pid,matrix]``. `The Docker image`_ includes all extras that are currently working for that image's Python version.

 Then `configure ntfy`_.
 If using the Docker container, see `the ntfy comment in ./docker-compose.yml`_ for how to bind mount your user's configuration into the